-Go to the Amazon site for book details.
+Go to the Amazon site for book details and reviews.

 Train yourself to read people, picking up signals they unconsciously send about their innermost thoughts and intentions.